 4. In CFD trading when trading shares, a commission is charged to the account when an order is executed which is additive to the spread whereas in spread betting there is no addendum commission which is charged.

 5. In CFD trading whether you earn a profit or you lose depends on the multiplication of CFD units and the difference between the starting price that is the price when you executed and the exit price whereas in spread betting the loss or gain is decided by the product of your stake and difference between the entering and exiting price.

 6. In CFD trading, to open a position you have to pay a small part of the entire value of trade as the product is leveraged whereas in spread betting to open a position you need to pay a small part of the entire value of spread bet as the product is financially leveraged.
 For Spread Betting, trades are executed simply on Pound per PIP (Percentage in Point).
 For example, when trading Forex CFDs you are effectively buying and selling units of currency at specified Bid and offer prices these are referred to as Lots (1 rounded Lot of Foreign Currency is 100,00 units of that currency).

-7. CFDs have NO real expiry date (i.e. you have freedom to hold position for a long as you want subject to a brokers condition), whereas in spread betting there is a fixed date of expiry.
+7. CFDs have NO real expiry date (i.e. you have the freedom to hold the position for as long as you want subject to a broker’s condition), whereas in spread betting there is a fixed date of expiry.

 8. Compared to CFD trading spread betting is more efficient in terms of tax.

-9. In CFD trading, the currency in which trade is done varies according to the market in which buying or selling is done, whereas in spread betting trade will always be in your own currency.
-In otehr words for CFD trading, you can open a real trading account in multiple denomiated currency (e.g. if your in UK you can open account denominated in US dollar).
+9. In CFD trading, the currency in which trade is done varies according to the market in which buying or selling is done, whereas in spread betting trade will always be in your currency.
+In other words for CFD trading, you can open a real trading account in multiple-denominated currencies (e.g. if you’re in the UK you can open an account denominated in the US dollar).